Read our step by step dutching betting guide and learn how to carve out long-term profit on online betting sites in Ireland.

 An online odds converter tool can be very useful for when you are trying to work out whether dutching is an option for a particular race.

-Dutching can also use a betting exchange - Betfair is the biggest in the world - to balance out the stake that is being laid out on multiple betting options in the same race or event.
+Dutching can also use a betting exchange - the Betfair Exchange is the biggest in the world - to balance out the stake that is being laid out on multiple betting options in the same race or event.

 A double chance bet is effectively a simple form of dutching, with this wager covering two of the three potential outcomes in a standard match that can be a home win, a draw or an away win.